lillesoe/hugo-veloce.dk/content/results/2024-05-25-ryegaard-hill-climb/index.en.md

 images: []
 ---

-Results from the Ryegaard Hill Climb saturday 2024-05-25 at Ryegaard and Trudsholm Estates not far from Roskilde.
+Results from the Ryegaard Hill Climb Saturday 2024-05-25 at Ryegaard and Trudsholm Estates not far from Roskilde.
 Results come from [RallyResult](https://rallyresult.dk/ "RallyResult")

 ## Qualifying 1